hapax/hapax.github.io/assets/polarizer.md

 as pictured below.
 A *polarizer* is a filter which allows only certain polarizations to pass through.
 A simple example is the polarizing sunglasses that you can find at the chemist.

+Hidden inside the phrase "only allows certain polarizations" is a revolution in physics.
+To see why, consider the photons coming out of a flashlight.
+They have a more or less fixed frequency, corresponding to their colour, but